thomas-burnside/pomodoro-timer-wp-plugin/README.md

-# pomodoro-timer

-Basically a timer that allows you to do 25 minute rounds of activity such as reading or doing chores.
-There's a start, stop and reset button. # pomodoro-timer-wp-plugin
+# pomodoro-timer-wp-plugin

+Allows you to embed a 25min timer in your wordpress pages or posts.